bitcoin/bips/bip-segdata-peer-services.md

 On negotiated connections, a node requests all transactions with `MSG_SEGDATA_TX`.
 A `wtxid` announcement does not reveal whether the transaction carries references, and for a transaction without references the `txent` count is zero, costing one byte.

 A node fetches a block's region separately from its base, for blocks whose region it wants, by default the recent-block floor and any deeper range it retains.
 The base comes from the existing `MSG_BLOCK` / `MSG_WITNESS_BLOCK` and the region from a whole-region `getsegdata` (`count` zero), the two issued in parallel and assembled locally.
 There is no combined extended-block message, so a peer that lacks the region never withholds the base, and a block whose extended serialisation exceeds the message limit needs no special path, since base and region always travel as separate messages each within the limit.
-The requester verifies any region it receives against the committed manifest (§Region validation) and refetches on mismatch (§Retention-coverage advertising).
+The requester verifies any region it receives against the committed manifest ([Region validation](#region-validation)) and refetches on mismatch ([Retention-coverage advertising](#retention-coverage-advertising-segdatacov)).

 ### Region validation

 A node that receives or reconstructs a block's `segdata` region validates it before relaying the region or building on the block.
-These are the relay-policy checks the consensus BIP defers to this document (consensus BIP §Validation rules).
+These are the relay-policy checks the consensus BIP defers to this document (consensus BIP [Validation rules](bip-segdata.md#validation-rules-consensus)).
 A region is accepted only if all hold:

 1. Every entry referenced by the block's reference outputs is present, and each hashes under `tagged_hash("SegData/entry", ...)` to its committed leaf.
 2. The region carries no entry that no reference output names.
-3. The region is canonically ordered (consensus BIP §Canonical ordering) and canonically encoded, meaning each entry appears once, the `count` and every entry `length` use the minimal varint encoding, and no padding is present.
+3. The region is canonically ordered (consensus BIP [Canonical ordering](bip-segdata.md#canonical-ordering)) and canonically encoded, meaning each entry appears once, the `count` and every entry `length` use the minimal varint encoding, and no padding is present.
 4. The region's serialised byte length equals the region length committed in the coinbase.
-The length is measured exactly as the consensus weight input (consensus BIP §Weight accounting).
+The length is measured exactly as the consensus weight input (consensus BIP [Weight accounting](bip-segdata.md#weight-accounting)).

 A region failing any check is rejected and not propagated, and the receiver refetches from another peer.
 None of these are consensus checks.
-A block whose region is absent or fails them stays valid from its base serialisation (consensus BIP §Uniform validation), so a mismatch is a data-availability event on that connection, not a fork.
+A block whose region is absent or fails them stays valid from its base serialisation (consensus BIP [Uniform validation](bip-segdata.md#uniform-validation)), so a mismatch is a data-availability event on that connection, not a fork.

 ### Entry-bearing transaction relay: `txent`